 Offering strategic vCIO services has the potential to catapult your MSP to World Class status.
 Though many MSPs offer vCIO services, most aren’t offering this service the right way.
 Instead, they’re only a vCO – a virtual captain obvious!

 It’s easy to offer advice, but more difficult to offer strategic direction.
-If you’re offering obvious advice like “your servers are old, so you should replace them,” you’re not providing clients with strategic direction.
-That’s a conclusion they could have arrived at themselves.
+If you’re offering advice like “your servers are old, so you should replace them,” you’re not providing clients with strategic direction.
+That is a conclusion they could have arrived at on their own.

 Here are two ways to tell if you’re offering vCO services instead of the vCIO services that a World Class MSP provides: